LIdro/Piper_TTS/README.md

 ## Known Issues

-- Functionality on MacOS is not fully tested, but should work.
-Please report any issues you encounter.
+- Please report any issues you encounter.

 ## License